hannahlcp/tidy-data-guide/README.md

 # Tidy Data in R
 ## Using tidyr
 This repo is week 6 and 8 of the Queen Mary University of London Data Science and Coding module, using R. The content ranges from the philosophy of tidy data, to the pipe, and pivotting, renaming, separating, and mutating datasets.
-Directories include datasets, and the code files are extensively commented to guide through the steps of generating visualisations.
+Directories include datasets, and the code files are extensively commented.
 The weekly instruction worksheets are available in the respective folders.

 **Week 6:**
 - Philosophy of Tidy Data